Cancel anytime

 Leadership and Structure

-The CEO of Yum China Holdings Inc. is Joey Wat.
-The company operates with a decentralized structure, allowing individual brand teams to tailor their strategies to local market conditions.
-The board of directors provides oversight and strategic guidance.
+Joey Wat is the CEO of Yum China Holdings Inc. The company operates with a decentralized structure, giving regional teams autonomy to adapt to local market conditions.
+It has a Board of Directors overseeing management.

 Top Products and Market Share